-Deficiency Coursework: The Faculty Admissions Committee will look to see if the applicant has had prior coursework in Biology (BIO 181 & 182), as well as, Java (CSE 110) and Statistics (STP 226).
+Deficiency Coursework: The Faculty Admissions Committee will look to see if the applicant has had prior coursework in Biology (BIO 181 & 182), as well as, Java (CSE 110, or a similar advanced-level programming language) and Statistics (STP 226).
 The faculty will note deficiencies on the student's offer letter if admitted without sufficient background in any one of those areas.
 Students should make sure to complete the requirements in the allotted timeframe, as indicated on their offer letter.
 Deficiency courses can be completed prior to the start of the term at ASU or at any community college.
 The course must be completed with a passing grade.
-If a student is not sure if the course will count for transfer credit, the student can contact the BMI Graduate Coordinator to be reviewed/approved.
+If a student is not sure if the course will count for transfer credit, the student can contact the BMI Graduate Support Coordinator to be reviewed/approved.

 GRE Waiver: Waivers to the GRE exam are not generally provided to prospective students applying for the BMI MS/PhD program.
 However, GRE waivers will be reviewed on a case-by-case basis for candidates holding a PhD/MD professional level degree from a US institution.
-Prospective students that meet that requirement can contact the BMI Graduate Coordinator for additional information; final approval regarding GRE waivers will be made by the BMI Faculty Admissions Committee.
+Prospective students that meet that requirement can contact the BMI Graduate Support Coordinator for additional information; final approval regarding GRE waivers will be made by the BMI Graduate Admissions Committee.

-Review Process: The BMI Faculty Admissions Committee will review an application when ASU Graduate Admissions has received all application materials and the student is in review status.
-This status can be monitored in MyASU, official admission decisions will be emailed to the student.
-Once admitted to the BMI graduate program, students have access to the BMI Graduate Student Blackboard site, where they will be able to find many of the materials in this handbook.
-Admitted students can access the site through their MyASU.
+Review Process: The BMI Graduate Admissions Committee will review an application when Graduate Admissions has received all application materials and the student is in review status.
+This status can be monitored in My ASU, official admission decisions will be emailed to the student.